chef-boneyard/chef-web-docs-2016/steps/step_chef_resource_deploy_recipe_uses_ssh_wrapper.rst

 ..
 This is an included how-to.

-To write a recipe that uses an SSH wrapper:
+To write a recipe that uses an |ssh| wrapper:

 1. Create a file in the ``cookbooks/COOKBOOK_NAME/files/default`` directory that is named ``wrap-ssh4git.sh`` and which contains the following: